WebDevStudios/CollabPress/readme.txt

 = 1.2.3 =
 * Removed remaining Google Hosted jQuery
+* Show comments and comment form while viewing a task in BuddyPress on the front-end

 = 1.2.2 =
 * Calls to $wpdb have been replaced with calls to the WP APIs